davideastmond/book-report-react/README.md

 This is a web app platform to manage academics for a school or university, allowing instructors to manages courses, students and grades, and allowing students to manage their courses and grades.

+## Features

+### Authentication

+- Sign up and log in with email and password.
+- Student and Admin/Teacher security access

+### Courses and Course Work

+- Admins/Teachers can create courses.
+- Admins/Teachers can create/update course work (assignments, quizzes, etc.) for courses.
+- Admins/Teachers can enroll students in courses.
+- Students can enroll themselves in courses.

+### Grading

+- Admins/Teachers can assign numerical and letter grades to students for course work.

 ## Tech Stack

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces